sean-porras/Apocrypha/errorcodes.md

 >"Error [III.9A]: Could not resolve character not found in key"

 Originates in the `Adecode2` function when a character encrypted that wasn't found in the key cannot be decrypted.
-Due to the nature of this error, this error and what it signifies is specific to {AD} 1.9.0.
+This signifies that a character failed to decrypt with the current method of characters not found in the key.

 [III.9A] indicates that a key hash was NOT found with the encrypted message, and it was NOT the last character to be decrypted.